multiversx/mx-chain-go/README.md

  - Commit messages should be prefixed with the package(s) they modify.
     - E.g. "core/indexer: fixed a typo"

-Please see the [documentation](https://docs.elrond.com/) for more details on the Elrond project.
+Please see the [documentation](https://docs.multiversx.com/) for more details on the MultiversX project.